neume-network/neuIPs/neuIPs/neuIP-2.md

 ## Child Nodes

-By retrieving the `Child Node` identifier from a Root Node through e.g. the file system or a network, an equivalent row-based file format is implemented.
+Upon retrieving the child node from a network like IPFS, an similarily structured index and block file system is observed.

-Each row is 64 bytes long.
-With the first row (64 bytes) being reserved for metadata storage.
+In the index file, each row is 64 bytes long, with the first row being reserved for metadata storage.

 | Name           | Size     | Representation | Comment                                                |
 | -------------- | -------- | -------------- | ------------------------------------------------------ |